KevinKra/My_notes/Google_IT/README.md

 ### Computer Abstraction Layer

-**Abstraction** is the process of tucking away the complexities of an topic and making make it more accessible for use.
-In computing, we use abstraction make computing processes simple by extracting isolated concepts and then stacking them in layers for a more comprehensive understanding.
+**Abstraction** is the process of tucking away the complexities of a topic and making it more accessible for use.
+In computing, we use abstraction make computing processes more simple by extracting isolated concepts and then stacking them in layers for a more comprehensive understanding.

-A computer can be cut into four main layers: hardware, operating system, software, and users.

 _What is an abstraction?_

 - To take a relatively complex system and simplify it for our use.

+_What is an example of abstraction regarding computers?_

+- An abstraction of a computer can be cut into four main layers: hardware, operating system, software, and users.

 _What is an example of a common abstraction?_